olegnn/react-shopping-cart/README.md

 The default localization library is [intl-messageformat](https://github.com/yahoo/intl-messageformat).
 In order to localize your cart, you can chose one of the possible ways:
-- Create your own __getLocalization__ func and pass it as props to the cart's components
+- Create your own __getLocalization__ function and pass it as prop to the cart's components
-- Create getLocalization function with bound localization using __defaultLocalization__ object and __getLocalization__,  __getDefaultLocalization__ functions from _cartLocalization_ module, pass it as props to the cart's components
+- Create getLocalization function with bound localization using __defaultLocalization__ object and __getLocalization__,  __getDefaultLocalization__ functions from _cartLocalization_ module, pass it as prop to the cart's components
 - Don't do anything and see only default language in your cart :C

-Because all components are pure, in order to relocalize your components, you should pass __new getLocalization function__, not old with just new scope.
+Generally, components require a function, which takes id and params(optional) and returns string, based on received arguments.

-The first one should be look like that if you're also using intl-messageformat
+The first one should look like that if you're also using intl-messageformat:

 ```javascript
   import React from 'react';
   import IntlMessageFormat from 'intl-messageformat';
   import { Cart } from 'react-shopping-cart';

   const localization = {
     en: {